-Supervisor makes their way around the work area and expresses appreciation to the employees for their work.
+The supervisor makes their way around the work area and expresses appreciation to the employees for their work.

 Books and articles on employee recognition may be available through the CA State Library.

 The following departments are willing to share information about their internal employee recognition programs.
-If your department would like to list a contact and share information about your department's employee recognition programs please contact Employee Recognition Resources.
+If your department would like to list a contact and share information about your department's employee recognition programs, please contact Employee Recognition Resources.

 California State Teachers' Retirement System